 Let's start with an example of a nice surprise that happens in life - you remove the carpet from a room in your home and discover a valuable original parquet floor is hiding beneath it!
-Especially when you consider that installing a brand new parquet floor may costs anything between £70.00 - £120.00 per sqm.
+Especially when you consider that installing a brand new parquet floor may cost anything between £70.00 - £120.00 per sqm.
 And that's just for a simple herringbone or basket weave pattern.

-That little treasure will need a little bit of work to bring back its beauty and here are few steps of advice how to achieve it.
+That little treasure will need a little bit of work to bring back its beauty and here are a few steps of advice on how to achieve it.
 If you are interested in booking with professional contractor these are the prices for parquet floor restoration.
-So, without further ado here is what you have to do in such situation.
+So, without further ado here is what you have to do in such a situation.

 Missing, Damaged or Loose Blocks

 Check the floor for blocks which are no longer firmly attached to the subfloor – you either notice movement or a hollow sound comes after a ‘knock-on-wood'.
 Check for missing blocks – usually caused by works on central heating or other plumbing/building work.

 Before you set out to find replacements, check the size of the existing blocks - there were plenty of different types of wood blocks in Imperial measurements around when these floors were popular (1930 – 1970).
 Another thing to assure for the supply is to check the timber is from the same type to prevent colour variation between the new and the old floors to happen.